JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 **Option 4: Virtual applications and directories in App Service**

-_This is not recommended option_ but _technically_ you can use virtual applications and directories in App Service.
+_Okay this is not really an option_ but _technically_
+you can use virtual applications and directories in App Service.
-Of course this option is only available in Windows and if deploy your code directly to the App Service (so not even technically possible is using Linux or containers).
+Of course, this option is only available on Windows and if deploy your code directly to the App Service (so it is not technically possible if using Linux or containers).
-There is excellent write-up about this in [Stack Overflow](https://stackoverflow.com/a/74948250).
+There is an excellent write-up about this in [Stack Overflow](https://stackoverflow.com/a/74948250).

 ---